Adeeeeem/SpringBootDataLayer/README.md

 ## Getting Started

-To run the project, you will need to have Maven and Java JDK 17 installed on your system.
+To run the project, you will need to have Maven and Java JDK 11 installed on your system.
 You can use your preferred Integrated Development Environment (IDE) to run the project.
-Here are the steps to run the project in Spring Tool Suite (STS):
+Here are the steps to run the project in IntelliJ IDEA Community:

 ### Step 1

-Open STS and import the project.
+Open IntelliJ IDEA Community and import the project.

 ### Step 2

-Right-click on the project and select "Run As" > "Spring Boot App".
+Run the command `mvn clean install` to download the dependencies and build the project.

 ### Step 3

+Run the command `mvn spring-boot:run` to start the application.

+### Step 4

 Once the application is running, you can access it by navigating to http://localhost:8081 in your web browser.